Have you added a new furry friend to your household?

 8. Exercise your dog first

-When your dog has ample time to expend some energy and be active, they’re less likely to be restless and whiny inside of their crate.
+When your dog has ample time to expend energy and be active, they’re less likely to be restless and whiny inside its crate.

 9. Start slow

-Don’t expect your dog to stay in their crate for long lengths of time from the start.
-It’s vital to let them get used to their crate at a slow and steady pace.
+Don’t expect your dog to stay in its crate for extended lengths of time from the start.
+Letting them get used to their crate at a slow and steady pace is vital.

-The first time, place your dog in their crate for just a couple of minutes, reward them for good behavior, and let them out for some playtime.
+The first time, place your dog in its crate for just a couple of minutes, reward them for good behavior, and let them out for some playtime.

-Gradually increase the amount of time they spend in the crate until they get used to staying in it for longer periods during house-training.
+Gradually increase the amount of time they spend in the crate until they get used to staying in it for longer periods during house training.
+Once they’re used to staying in it, you can choose whether to open or close the puppy crate while they sleep.

 10. Make the experience positive